diku-dk/futhark/docs/language-reference.rst

 ``unsafe e``
 ............

-Elide safety checks (such as bounds checking) for operations lexically with ``e``.
-This is useful if the compiler is otherwise unable to avoid bounds checks (e.g. when using indirect indexes), but you really do not want them here.
+Elide safety checks and assertions (such as bounds checking) that occur during execution of ``e``.
+This is useful if the compiler is otherwise unable to avoid bounds checks (e.g. when using indirect indexes), but you really do not want them there.
+Make very sure that the code is correct; eliding such checks can lead to memory corruption.

 ``a with [i] <- e``
 ...................